At St Aelred’s Roman Catholic School we uphold and teach pupils about the British Values as directed under Ofsted guidance, September 2014:

 - Promoting respect for individual differences e.g. through assemblies and masses, the RE curriculum, multicultural and multifaith weeks, through our Catholic ethos.

-- Helping children to acquire an understanding of and respect for their own and other cultures and ways of life e.g. through Geography, International Links, Religious Education, multicultural and multifaith weeks.
+- Helping children to acquire an understanding of and respect for their own and other cultures and ways of life e.g. through Geography, Connecting Classrooms, Religious Education, use of CAFOD resources in collective worship and RE.

 - Organising visits to places of worship, openly discuss and celebrate the differences between people such as differences of faith, ethnicity, disability, gender and different family situations such as looked after children, young carers.